 Cahill, A’s fall 6-4 to Twins, take 2nd straight loss

-The A’s, who lost to last-place Texas on Wednesday, dropped 1½ games behind AL West-leading Houston.
-They’re four games ahead of Seattle for the second wild card.
+The A’s haven’t been cold all summer, so they’ll face a mild test in trying to recover.
+Having lost Wednesday afternoon to last-place Texas, Oakland dropped 1½ games behind AL West-leading Houston.
+The A’s are four games ahead of Seattle for the second wild card.

 The A’s are 42-16 since June 16.
 Their only other losing streak since the turnaround began that day was a three-game sweep by Colorado from July 27-29.